krosengr4/the-dev-deli/README.md

 ## Description

-- Dev Deli is a command line application, created using java, that is the point of sales application for The Dev Deli, a custom sandwich shop.
-Up until the creation of this app, The Dev Deli has been managing orders using paper and pen.
+- Dev Deli is a command line application, created using java, that is the point of sales application for The Dev Deli, a deli shop.
+Up until the creation of this app,
+  The Dev Deli has been managing orders using paper and pen.
 However, with Dev Deli application, the order process can now be automated.